Transactions

 , used to query the USDT balance of this contract

-- Failed Transactions Notifications -The entire transaction will fail if an internal transaction fails.
+- Failed Transaction Notifications -The entire transaction will fail if an internal transaction fails.
 The purpose of notifying users of the exact location of the fault point can be achieved through internal transactions, which helps to quickly locate and solve problems

 - Smart Contract Monitoring - Your deployed smart contract can interact with other contracts via internal transactions.
 To know when and which contracts it interacts with, you can monitor your smart contract address for any internal transactions.